spacecloud-io/space-cloud/docs/manual/user-management/profiles.md

 # Reading user profiles
-You can easily read the profiles of any user in your app by simply calling the `db.profiles` (to fetch all profiles) or `db.profile` (to fetch a single profile) functions on the front end.
+You can easily read the profiles of any user in your app by simply calling the `db.profiles` (to fetch all profiles) or `db.profile` (to fetch a single profile) functions on the frontend.

 ## Fetch profile of a single user
 You can read the profile of a single user using `db.profile` function.
 It takes a single parameter - `id` (unique id of the user).